turingschool/front-end-curriculum/projects/foto-finder-final.md

 Now that you've got the main foundations down to build out a frontend application, it's time to prove to yourself that you own those skills!
 You're going to be building a photo album application called Foto Finder!

-Note: If you have started to learn some es6, feel free to implement all of those new es6 features (arrow functions, block scoped variables, etc.).
-However, if es5 syntax is still more comfortable for you, then stick with what you know.
-You'll get a lot more practice and instruction with modern Javascript features next mod!

 ## Learning Goals